First-Principles Insights into the Site Occupancy of Ta-Fe-Al C14 Laves Phases: Computational Methods

+The thermodynamical stability of the lowest-energy defect structures was determined by computing the convex hull of formation energies for all known stable phases in the ternary Ta-Fe-Al system \cite{witusiewicz2013experimental} and the lowest-energy Ta(Fe$_{1-x}$Al$_x$)$_2$ ground-state structures.
+The lattice parameters and, consequently, the energy of each phase were optimized using the same calculation parameters.
+The convex hull was visualized as a ternary diagram using the pymatgen package \cite{ong2008li,ong2010thermal}.
+A compound is considered stable at 0 K if its energy lies on the convex hull.

+To capture the site occupancy trends within TaFe$_{2}$, we used the concept of metastable defect phase diagrams \cite{korte2022defect}, where defect formation energies were computed relative to the pristine TaFe$_{2}$, treating the system as an open thermodynamic environment in equilibrium with reservoirs of its elemental components.
+This approach is well-suited for studying how Al incorporates into the Fe sublattice within the C14 Laves phase and aligns with previous works on planar defects in Laves phases \cite{tehranchi2024metastable}.
+The defect formation energy is consequently formulated as Equation \ref{eq:2}:

-where $E^0_{\textnormal{Ta}\textnormal{Fe}_{2-x}\textnormal{Al}_x}$, $E^0_{\textnormal{Ta}\textnormal{Fe}_2}$ are the bulk energies of the Ta-Fe-Al Laves phase structure and the pristine TaFe$_2$ structure, respectively.
-To ensure that the phase diagram is within the stability range of the ternary Laves phase, the potentials of Fe and Al were constrained by the experimental phase boundaries \cite{witusiewicz2013experimental,raghavan2013phase}.
+where $E^0_{\textnormal{Ta}\textnormal{Fe}_{2-x}\textnormal{Al}_x}$ and $E^0_{\textnormal{Ta}\textnormal{Fe}_2}$ are the per-atom bulk energies of the Ta-Fe-Al Laves phase structure and the pristine TaFe$_2$ structure, respectively. $\mu$ denotes the chemical potential of the elements involved in the substitution.
+To ensure that the defect phase diagram is within the stability range of the ternary Laves phase, the chemical potentials of Fe and Al were constrained by the experimental phase boundaries \cite{witusiewicz2013experimental,raghavan2013phase}.
 At the Al-rich (Fe-poor) limit, the ternary Laves phase is at the saturation concentration of 52 at.$\%$ Al \cite{witusiewicz2013experimental}, corresponding to Ta$_4$Fe$_2$Al$_6$, which is in equilibrium with TaAl$_3$ and Fe$_4$Al$_{13}$.
 In the Al-poor (Fe-rich) limit, the ternary Laves phase Ta$_{32}$Fe$_{63}$Al$_1$, where Al-Al solute interaction is limited, is in equilibrium with the BCC Fe phase.
 The chemical potential of Ta remains unchanged across these limits, as the Ta concentration is fixed.
-The phase boundaries for the 1D phase diagram are presented in Table 1.
+All chemical potential definitions in this work are based on ground-state conditions ($T$=0 K, $P$=0 atm).
+The phases at the boundary conditions are also present in the ternary convex hull diagram of the Ta-Fe-Al system at the ground-state, making them relevant to our defect phase diagram.
+Table 1 lists the phase boundaries for the defect phase diagram.
 Bulk energies are denoted with a superscript "0" ($E^0$).
+The defect structure which minimizes the defect formation energy is considered thermodynamically metastable in the open system.